chrisichris/ybuilder/README.markdown

 maven in that they provide predefined builds which are meant to be used out of the box with a bit customization in 90 % of the usecases

-## Downlaod and Installation
+## Download and Installation

 There is no real installation.
 Just download the `ybuilder.jar` from

 <http://chrisichris.github.com/chrisis-maven-repo/ybuilder.jar>